pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

   }

   /// <summary>
-  /// Is the wepaon ready to create a new projectile?
+  /// Is the weapon ready to create a new projectile?
   /// </summary>
   public bool CanAttack
   {